IIIF/cookbook-recipes/recipe/0045-css/index.md

 ---
-title: CSS in an Annotation Body
+title: CSS in an Annotation
 id: 45
 layout: recipe
 tags: [style]